-Of Interest For Educators Seeking School Programs For Students Quick Facts Regarding Mrs. Diemer-Eaton's Background With Children:
+Of Interest For Educators Seeking School Programs For Students Quick Facts Regarding Mrs. Diemer-Eaton's Background:

-I have worked with... -over 31,400 students in school programs and field-trip museum tours in the last 10 years. -students from pre-school to the college level, including hosting and supervising an IU student internship. -students from all walks of life - from the inner city communities of NYC to the rural towns of southern Indiana.
+I have worked with... -over 58,000 students in school programs and field-trip museum tours in the last 14 years. -students from pre-school to the college level, including hosting and supervising IU student internship. -students from all walks of life - from the inner city communities of NYC to the rural towns of southern Indiana.

-I have worked as... -a museum interpreter for field trip students. -a Native American Studies instructor for campers and school students. -a youth leader for 4-H club members. -a guest speaker for youth groups and schools. -a guest instructor for special needs students. -a schedule coordinator for educational student days at events. -a Boy Scout Merit Badge Councilor for Eagle Scouts.
+I have worked as... -a museum interpreter for field trip students. -a Native American Studies instructor for campers and school students. -a youth group leader for 4-H club members. -a guest speaker for youth groups and schools. -a guest instructor for special needs students. -a schedule coordinator for educational student days at events. -a Merit Badge Councilor for Boy Scouts.